MSX hardware fixes and enhancements

 for the OPLL didn't match anymore.
 The PSG kept screaming all the time.

-- The OPLL low-pass filter was even stronger than the already
+OPLL low-pass filter was even stronger than the already exagerated

-incorrect Yamaha reference design, resulting in a terribly muffled FM
+filter in the Yamaha reference design, resulting in a terribly muffled

 sound that made the previous problem even worse.